-Discovery 1 that the previous owner had decided to give up after
+I purchased my first car a Land Rover Discovery-1 that the previous owner had decided to give up after "upgrading".

-cheap!) and I went about preparing the car and myself to enter a "British Cross Country Championship" event.
+The car was relatively cheap (may be a little too cheap!) and I went about preparing the car and myself to enter a "British Cross Country Championship" event.

 In 2012 we entered the BCCC "Trophy" class, in the now very distinctive purple livery.
 Still learning all the time.